Stage Left Theatre Company

 Lexi Kosla, Managing Director

 Kosla, the company’s Managing Director, has lived in Ludington nearly all her life, and has always had a fondness for Shakespeare and musical theatre.
-Through her mother, she discovered the Lakeside Shakespeare Company in Frankfort which performs an outdoor Shakespeare festival each year.
+She discovered and began annually attending an outdoor Shakespeare Festival in Frankfort.
 Her goal was to someday see a similar festival held in the Ludington area.
-Lexi has a bachelor’s degree in Business Management from Grand Valley State University and works for Advantage Marketing & Publications in Ludington, as well as singing with two musical groups- High Fidelity and Redux.
+Lexi has a bachelor’s degree in Business Management from Grand Valley State University and works for Advantage Marketing & Publications in Ludington and Elite Transport, LLC.
+She is also half of the musical duo Redux, alongside her husband Dave.

-The Stage Left Theatre Company Board of Directors is comprised of Lexi Kosla, Chris Mathewson, and Kara Rose.
-Advisory Board members include Amanda Collene and Derek Rose.
+The Stage Left Theatre Company Executive Board of Directors is comprised of Lexi Kosla, Amanda Collene, and Kara Rose.
+Advisory Board members include Nate Anderson and Derek Rose.

 Shakespeare in Love